retube/ImageServer/docs/readme.md

 ## Requirements

-- A Raspberry Pi 4B or higher
+- A Raspberry Pi 4B
+- A PIR motion detector
 - A USB thumb drive with image library (not obligatory, can also be saved directly on the Pi's micro SD if you prefer)

 ## Features

-- Randomly auto rotates through any image collection; handles 100k+ images
+- Auto rotates through any image collection; handles 100k+ images
 - Configurable image refresh frequency
-- Power saving: screen will power down if no motion detected (timeout configurable), and halt refreshing until motion next detected
+- Power saving: screen will power down if no motion detected (timeout configurable), and halt image refreshing until motion next detected
-- Manual pause and next/prev buttons
+- Manual pause, next and prev buttons
 - Displays date taken per EXIF data

-## Setup
+## Hardware Setup

+- Micro SD card installed with Raspbian image
+- Pi Micro HDMI to monitor
+- 2x Pi USB 2.0 to keyboard + mouse (can later be disconnected/removed)
+- PIR VCC to GPIO pin 2
+- PIR GRD to GPIO pin 4
+- PIR OUT to GPIO pin 11 (GPIO 17)

+Pi power: USB-C from dedicated power supply or monitor USB-C with minimum 45 watts

+## Software install

+- Am sure there were some python libs that needed pip installing, but my history is not showing anything...

+## System setup

 - Set your window manager to X11 (not Wayland/Wayfire).
-Can be toggled by:
+Window manager can be checked/toggled by:

 ```
 	> sudo raspi-config
 ```

    then Advanced Options -> Wayland/X11

 - Enable Screen Blanking: Preferences -> Raspberry Pi Configuration -> Display -> Screen Banking On
     - This ensures DPMS is running, needed by the PIR motion service